Pawsanie/Novelist/README.md

 **Informative text for new menu:**<br>
 If you need to add static text, with or without a background, to your new menu then a new menu needs to be added to 'text_menu_localization.csv'.<br>
-More information about it "Text and Localization" paragraph.
+More information about it «[Text and Localization](#Text-and-Localization)» paragraph.

 You will also need to add a new menu to 'UI_Menu_Text.py' **MenuText** class '**scale**' method`s list.<br>
 Or you can use the standard coordinates by adding a list for such text at the beginning of the MenuText class.<br>